xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

       file: monitor/monitor-131.tar
 ```

+#### Package with xr-appmgr-build
-- **Package with xr-appmgr-build:** To package the application, simply run the appmgr_build script and provide the path to your build.yaml file with the -b option.
+To package the application, simply run the appmgr_build script and provide the path to your build.yaml file with the -b option.

 ```bash
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ ./appmgr_build -b monitor/build.yaml